NLnetLabs/routinator/source/data-processing.rst

 When traversing the RPKI tree, Routinator will find several pointers to child publication points, such as the ones operated by National Internet Registries and organisations running delegated RPKI.
-Each pointer explicitly states if RRDP is supported in addition to rsync.
+Each pointer explicitly states if RRDP is offered in addition to rsync.

 If an RRDP endpoint is unavailable but it has worked in the past, Routinator will assume this is a transient problem.
 It will retry using RRDP for up to 60